AHC will continue to evaluate closures/cancellations and closely monitor the situation. Social distancing practices are still in effect.

 Come experience Fort Morgan, famous for its role in the Battle of Mobile Bay.
 It was here on August 5, 1864, Union Admiral David Farragut ordered his fleet to charge the heavily mined bay.
 "Damn the torpedoes!" said Farragut.

-Fort Morgan is available for special events and camp-outs.
+Fort Morgan is available for special events.
+Camping is available for Scout troops only.

 UPCOMING EVENTS